US says it will not limit Israel arms transfers after some improvements in flow of aid to Gaza

 Through October and the first days of November, Israel allowed no food to enter the area, where tens of thousands of civilians have stayed despite evacuation orders.

 Last week, Israel allowed 11 trucks to go to Beit Hanoun, one of the north’s hardest-hit towns.
-But the World Food Organization said troops at a checkpoint forced its trucks to unload their cargo before reaching shelters in the town.
+But the World Food Organization said troops at a checkpoint forced its trucks to unload their cargo before reaching shelters.

-On Tuesday, COGAT — the Israeli military body in charge of humanitarian aid to Gaza — announced it allowed a new delivery of food and water to Beit Hanoun a day earlier.
-Again, the WFP said that while it tried to send 14 trucks, only three made it to the town “due to delays in receiving authorization for movement and crowds along the route.”
+COGAT — the Israeli military body in charge of humanitarian aid to Gaza — said Tuesday it allowed a new delivery of food and water to Beit Hanoun a day earlier.
+The WFP said that while it tried to send 14 trucks, only three made it to the town “due to delays in receiving authorization for movement and crowds along the route.”
 When it tried to deliver the rest Tuesday, Israel denied it permission, it said.

 Aid into all of Gaza plummeted in October, when just 34,000 tons of food entered, only a third of the previous month, according to Israeli data.

-U.N. agencies say even less actually gets through because of Israeli restrictions, ongoing fighting and lawlessness that makes it difficult to collect and distribute aid on the Gaza side.
+U.N. agencies say even less actually gets through because of Israeli restrictions, fighting and lawlessness that make it difficult to collect and distribute aid on the Gaza side.

 In October, 57 trucks a day entered Gaza on average, and 75 a day so far in November, according to Israel’s official figures.
 The U.N. says it only received 39 trucks daily since the beginning of October.